adamalton/harvest-helper/README.md

 harvest-helper
 ==============

-A Javascript file which adds colours and arrow key navigation to the harvestapp.com time sheet web application
+A Javascript file which adds colours and arrow key navigation to the time entry page in the harvestapp.com time sheet web application.

 ## Installation